jfayre/Talking-Flight-Monitor-Legacy/README.md

 ### Known limitations
 * The city given does not take into account the heading of your aircraft.
 So, the nearest city may be behind you.
 * Offline access is not implemented yet.
 It may be added in the future.

+## contributors and credits
+* Thanks to Tyler Rodick for his assistance with this project.
+This is my first major coding project, and it's helpful to have someone fixing my occasional oversight.
+* Thanks also to Manuel Cortez, who wrote the keyboard handling code that TFM uses.